proto-lab-ro/jobshoplab/docs/source/user_guide/stochastic_time_behavior.rst

        time_behavior:
          type: "poisson"
-         mean: 5
-         base: 10

-3. **Beta Distribution**
+3. **Uniform Distribution**

-   Flexible distribution bounded between 0 and 1, scaled by the base time.

-   Useful for: When variations have upper and lower bounds, or modeling proportions.
+   Distribution with equal probability between a low (base-offset) and high value (base+offset).

+   Useful for: When any value within a range is equally likely.

    .. code-block:: yaml

        time_behavior:
-         type: "beta"
+         type: "uniform"
-         alpha: 2
+         offset: 2
-         beta: 5
-         base: 20

 4. **Gamma Distribution**